 Wood is great because it is sturdy and features a distinguished look.
-A finely crafted wooden handle can make any type of boning knife look like it belongs inside a professional kitchen.
+A finely crafted wooden handle can make any type of best boning knife look like it belongs inside a professional kitchen.

 The downside to wooden handles is that it’s easier for oils and other types of liquid to seep into them.
 Wooden handles may end up breaking earlier than their plastic counterparts.

 Plastic knife handles feature a more generic look.
 They make up for that by being more durable.
 You can keep working with them for hours without worrying about getting yourself injured.
 Plastic knife handles tend to get slippery when used for a long time though.

 Rubber knife handles feature great durability while remaining user-friendly.